ainzzorl/goodcode/_articles/httpie-status-reporting.md

 ## Problem

 HTTPie features a download mode in which it acts similarly to wget.
-When enabled using the --download, -d flag, a progress bar must be shown while the response body is being saved to a file.
+When enabled using the `--download, -d` flag, a progress bar must be shown while the response body is being saved to a file.

 ## Overview

 Status reporting runs in its own thread.
-It wakes up every `tick` seconds, calculates metrics (download percentage, downloaded size, speed, eta) and writes them to console.
+It wakes up every `tick` seconds, compares the current state to the previous, calculates metrics (download percentage, downloaded size, speed, ETA) and writes them to console.
 When it's done, it writes a summary.

 The speed is calculated on the interval since the last update.
 ETA is calculated simply as `(total_size - downloaded) / speed`.